Reflexive modules over Arf local rings: Introduction

-With the above results, in this paper, we provide certain direct-sum decompositions of reflexive modules over (one-dimensional) Arf local rings, which generalizes a result for the case of multiplicity two.
-We should note that for any positive integer $n$, there exist Arf rings of multiplicity $n$ (Example \ref{2.13}).
-Thus, our generalization is not only the analogues of the case of multiplicity two, but also gives substantial progress of the theory.
-Below, we note the history of Arf rings to explain our motivation.
+In this article, by focusing on reflexive modules, we generalize the above result from rings with multiplicity two to Arf local rings.
+For the definition of reflexive modules, refer Setup \ref{setup1}.
+Here, we just note that in dimension one, all reflexive modules are maximal Cohen-Macaulay modules and both coincides for rings with multiplicity two.
+We now explain on Arf rings.
 To simplify the description, let $(R, \fkm)$ be a one-dimensional Cohen-Macaulay local ring.
-Then, $R$ is an {\it Arf ring} if and only if $R$ satisfies the following condition (\cite{L}):
+Then, $R$ is an {\it Arf ring} if and only if $R$ satisfies the following condition (\cite{L}): for every $\fkm$-primary integrally closed ideal $I$, there exists $a\in I$ such that $I^2=aI$.